- Why should I participate in articulation programs with Los Medanos College?

 - Foster ongoing communication with LMC faculty through renewal discussions and requests every 2 years.

-I'm ready!
+- I'm ready!
 What steps do I take next?
+(Including courses not available to articulate)

 - High School/Adult Education/ROP Course Outline of Record